Dr Katharine Kemp

 BCom, LLB (Hons) (Qld), LLM (Stellenbosch), PhD (UNSW)

 Dr Katharine Kemp is a Senior Lecturer at the Faculty of Law, UNSW Sydney, and Academic Lead of the UNSW Grand Challenge on Trust.

-Katharine’s research focuses on competition law (particularly misuse of market power), consumer protection and data privacy in financial services regulation.
+Katharine’s research focuses on competition law (particularly misuse of market power), consumer protection and data privacy regulation.
 She has published widely in these fields, including "Misuse of Market Power: Rationale and Reform" (Cambridge University Press, 2018), "Competition Law of South Africa" (LexisNexis) with PJ Sutherland, and numerous peer-reviewed journal articles.